 Each officer's receipt of the post-termination salary and benefits is subject to his or her execution of a binding severance agreement and release of claims drafted by and satisfactory to Merrimack.
+For an estimate of the value of the payments and benefits described above that would be payable to Dr. Peters, Dr. Al-Wakeel, Mr. Sullivan, Mr. Laivins, Mr. McClements, Dr. Schoeberl, Mr. Mulroy and Mr. Crocker upon a qualifying termination in connection with the Asset Sale, see the section below captioned "-Golden Parachute Compensation".
 Merrimack estimates that the value of the payments and benefits described above that would be payable to Mr. Stewart upon a qualifying termination in connection with the Asset Sale would equal (i) cash payments of \$382,696 and (ii) benefits with a value equal of \$19,653.
-For an estimate of the value of the payments and benefits described above that would be payable to Messrs.
-Sullivan, Laivins, McClements and Mulroy and Drs.
-Al-Wakeel and Schoeberl upon a qualifying termination in connection with the Asset Sale, see the section below captioned "-Golden Parachute Compensation" beginning on page 59 of this proxy statement.